-- Full Day Pre-K: This is for families that live only in the Christie, Huffman, Jackson, Memorial and Thomas elementary schools.
+- Part time Pre-K: Be sure to apply to one of the three senior high schools.
 If you do not know what school area you live in check this school finder.

 - Preschool for Children with Disabilities: PPCD is a special education program that serves children 3-5 with disabilities.
 You have to qualify to attend but some children go for speech and social and emotional delays.
 The cost is free after a child turns 3 years old.

 - Senior High Learning Centers: This is a tuition-based preschool for children ages 3-5.
 The schools are located at each Senior High School and along with teachers, high school students interested in teaching help assist and work there.

 - Plano Family Literacy: This is a full-family educational program.
 It will assist in teaching the adults and children in the family.
 There are specific requirements for this program including low income and limited English.

 - Head Start: A federally funded program for children ages 3 or 4 and families that meet low-income guidelines.

 If you wish to connect with other parents and help your school fundraise or lobby as a parent for our student’s education, welfare and extra programs, join your campus PTA as a single member.
 Annual rates start at $15 per member and provide numerous benefits.